 Cliff, T. (1955/2020).
 State Capitalism in Russia.
 Haymarket Books.

 Boyce, P. (2019).
-The Nordic Model Isn’t True Socialism. https://libertarianinstitute.org/articles/the-nordic-model-isnt-true-socialism/
+The Nordic Model Isn’t True Socialism.
+Retrieved from libertarianinstitute.org/articles/the-nordic-model-isnt-true-socialism/

 Kagan, J. (2018).
-Lump of Labor Fallacy. https://www.investopedia.com/terms/l/lump-of-labour-fallacy.asp
+Lump of Labor Fallacy.
+Retrieved from http://www.investopedia.com/terms/l/lump-of-labour-fallacy.asp

 “Protecting the jobs and wages of American workers is a clear objective of U.S. immigration policy.”
 (2016).
 Immigration, Labor Displacement

-and the American Worker. https://www.fairus.org/issue/workforce-economy/immigration-labor-displacement-and-american-worker
+and the American Worker.
+Retrieved from http://www.fairus.org/issue/workforce-economy/immigration-labor-displacement-and-american-worker